 Innovation.
 Rigour.
 Discovery.

-CMCC has one of the most innovative chiropractic research programs in North America.
-The quality and strength of our research is recognized worldwide.
+CMCC has one of The most innovative chiropractic research programs in North America.
+The quality and strength of our research is recognised worldwide.
 It improves the education of tomorrow’s chiropractors and results in more effective delivery of patient care.

 Partners & Funders

 CMCC researchers regularly work together with universities, government and industry to improve chiropractic education, patient health and heath care policy.
 The division has received grants from a number of sources, including the Canadian Institutes of Health Research, and the National Institutes of Health in the United States.
 CMCC faculty and students have also formed collaborative relationships with other academic institutions across North America, conducting innovative research projects with fellow scientists at the University of Alberta, University of Calgary, University of Saskatchewan, University of Toronto and Ryerson University.
 Stay updated with CMCC's partners and funders.

 CMCC has a number of laboratories on campus to investigate mechanisms underlying health and the prevention and treatment of pain.
 Collaborative arrangements give select CMCC researchers access to laboratories at universities across Canada.
 Discover CMCC's research facilities.